Christopher Ewbank

 Christopher Cooper Ewbank (10 March 1845 – 9 July 1933) was an English cricketer.
 Ewbank was a right-handed batsman who fielded occasionally as a wicket-keeper.

+Early life

-He was born at Cambridge, Cambridgeshire.
+He was born at Cambridge, the son of George Ewbank of Brighton.
+He matriculated at Clare College, Cambridge in 1863, graduating B.A. in 1867.

+Cricket

 Ewbank made his first-class debut for the Marylebone Cricket Club against Sussex at the Royal Brunswick Ground, Brighton.
 In the Marylebone Cricket Club's first-innings, he was dismissed for a single run by James Lillywhite, while in their second-innings he was dismissed for 31 runs by Richard Fillery.
 The following season, he made two first-class appearances for Sussex, against the Marylebone Cricket Club at the Royal Brunswick Ground, and Surrey at The Oval.
 Twelve years later in 1879, he made a final first-class appearance for Sussex against the Marylebone Cricket Club at Lord's.
 In three first-class matches for the county, he scored 63 runs at an average of 10.50, with a high score of 23.

-He was the vicar of Langford, Bedfordshire, for 63 years from 1870 and died there on 9 July 1933.
 His brother, George, also played first-class cricket.

+Career

+Ewbank was the vicar of Langford, Bedfordshire, for 63 years from 1870 and died there on 9 July 1933.